DataDog/hiring-engineers/answers.md

 #### VM Setup

-For the initial setup I followed the recommendations from the instructions of the technical exercise and spanned up fresh linux VM via Vagrant.
+For the initial setup I followed the recommendations from the instructions of the technical exercise and spanned up a fresh linux VM via Vagrant.

 First I downloaded [Vagrant](https://www.vagrantup.com/downloads) After running the installation package I followed the steps of the vagrant installer: